Acrophyseter: Description

-Like other sperm whales, Acrophyseter had a deep basin on the top of its skull, the supracranial basin.
+Like other sperm whales, Acrophyseter had a deepA. n the top of its skull, the supracranial basin.
 This is overhung by the nuchal crest on the back of the skull.
 The supracranial basin, in turn, overhangs the orbit around the eye but does not extend onto the snout, unlike in other macroraptorial sperm whales.
 The temporal fossae on the sides of the skull were as high as they were long, unlike in Zygophyseter and Brygmophyseter.
 This displaces the brow ridge, which slopes down at an angle of around 55 degrees.
 Acrophyseter's cheekbones were thin plates which limited the ear canals.
 The snout was short and, unlike in other sperm whales, had a distinct upward curve.
 The masseter muscles, used in chewing, were located between the condyloid process, which connects the jaw with the skull, and the teeth.
 Unlike later species of sperm whales, Acrophyseter had two nostrils.
 The left nostril was five times bigger than the right nostril, measuring 30 and 7.2 mm across, respectively.